Heistergand/MD-Badge-Generator/README.md

 # Installation
 ## Install and run on google colab
-_Totally recommended for just using it temporarily and forget about it later.
-Which would be a typical scenario for this kind of tool._
+_Recommended for just using it temporarily and forget about it later.
+Which would be a typical scenario for this kind of tool.
+Please use small files.
+Although it works, the UI is not fully responsive when the project is running in colab.
+But it works.
+It just sometimes lets you wait without telling you to wait._
 1. Visit https://colab.research.google.com/ using `CTRL + click` (on Windows and Linux)  or `CMD + click` (on MacOS) to open colab in a new tab.
 2. Crate a new Notebook
 3. In the code cell, paste e the following code: